Andrew McCauley MSc BSc CSCS HCPC MCSP

 Andrew moved to Cornwall in 2009.
 Today he is a family guy: he’s married, with 3 young children.
 He set up ProCare in September 2014, with a clinic inside Tremough Campus gym, then moved into his own premises at Jubilee Wharf in June 2015.

-Andrew worked in London as a physiotherapist for five years (2005-2009) including St Bartholomew's Hospital and Royal London Hospital (part of Tower Hamlets Trust).
+Andrew worked in London as a physiotherapist for four years (2005-2009) including St Bartholomew's Hospital and Royal London Hospital (part of Tower Hamlets Trust).
 When he’s not at the ProCare clinic he works as an NHS Extended Scope Practitioner (a senior clinician with advanced assessment skills), specialising in hips, knees and shoulders, and working closely with surgeons, physiotherapists and GPs.

 Andrew is very passionate about education and runs a course for physiotherapists called 'Unravelling Strength & Conditioning' for Therapists'. http://www.heseminars.com/App_Uploads/Unravelling%20Strength%20&%20Conditioning%20for%20Therapists%20flyer.pdf